 Yes!
 Vehicles should park along Whitemans Pond.
 There are typically always cars here unless you’re one of the first ones here.
 EEOR is a very popular hike and rock climbing area, but I’ve still never seen it get so busy that there is no available parking.
-If there happens to be no parking there is a larger designating parking area for Goat Creek trail.
-From here you can walk to the trail start point.
+If there happens to be no parking, there is a larger designating parking area for the Goat Creek trail.
+From here, you can walk to the trail start point.

 Wildlife Awareness On East End Of Rundle (EEOR)

-Before any hike or walk in Kananaskis Country, you need to have bear spray.
+Before any hike or walk-in Kananaskis Country, you need to have bear spray.
 Remember that the bear spray is worthless if it’s in your pack, you’ll need to be able to grab this in two seconds or less in an emergency.
-We wear our bear spray on our hip.
+We wear our bear spray on our hips.

 The likeliness of seeing wildlife on this trail is high.
 It is a heavily trafficked trail, but bear sightings have occurred.
 Always check the park websites for wildlife information (Parks Canada and AB Park), and then check again for notices at the trailhead.

 When you’re on the trail, make noise by banging hiking poles, talking, whistling, clapping, or singing.
 This is particularly important around blind bends and corners.
 You’re through the deep woods during these times, and it’s prime time to sneak up on a bear.
 Once you’re at the summit, you’re safer as you can see wildlife from afar, but still, don’t let your guard down and keep the bear spray on you just in case.

 As always, while hiking, you need to stay alert, travel in a group, mind children and pets, and finally carrying bear spray and knowing how to use it.
 If you’ve come to the park without bear spray, Valhalla Pure Outfitters in town sells spray and holders with employees who will demonstrate how to use them properly.